tum-pbs/pbdl-book/bayesian-intro.md

 ## Introduction to Bayesian Neural Networks

 In order to combine posterior inference with Neural Networks, we can use standard techniques from Bayesian Modeling and combine them with the Deep Learning machinery.
 In Bayesian Modeling, we aim at learning _distributions_ over the model parameters instead of these fixed point estimates.
-In the case of NNs, the model parameters are the weights and biases of the network, summarized as $\theta$.
+In the case of NNs, the model parameters are the weights and biases, summarized by $\theta$, for a neural network $f$.
 Our goal is therefore to learn a so-called _posterior distribution_ $p({\theta}|{D})$ from the data $D$, which captures the uncertainty we have about the networks weights and biases _after_ observing the data $D$.
 This posterior distribution is the central quantity of interest here: if we can estimate it reasonably well, we can use it to make good predictions, but also assess uncertainties related to those predictions.
 For both objectives it is necessary to _marginalize_ over the posterior distribution, i.e. integrate it out.
 A single prediction for input $x_{i}$ can for example be obtained via

 $$
-    \hat{y_{i}}=\int f_{\theta}(x_{i}) ~ p(\theta|D) ~ d\theta
+    \hat{y_{i}}=\int f(x_{i}; \theta) ~ p(\theta|D) ~ d\theta
 $$

 Similarly, one can for instance compute the standard deviation in order to assess a measure of uncertainty over the prediction $\hat{y_{i}}$.

 ## Prior distributions

 In order to obtain the required posterior distribution, in Bayesian modeling one first has to define a _prior distribution_ $p({\theta})$ over the network parameters.
 This prior distribution should encompass the knowledge we have about the network weights _before_ training the model.
 We for instance know that the weights of neural networks are usually rather small and can be both positive and negative.
 Centered normal distributions with some small variance parameter are therefore a standard choice.
 For computational simplicity, they are typically also assumed to be independent from another.
-When observing data ${D}$, the prior distribution over the weights is updated to the so-called posterior according to Bayes rule:
+When observing data ${D}$, the prior distribution over the weights is updated to the  posterior according to Bayes rule:

 $$
     p({\theta}|{D}) = \frac{p({D}|{\theta})p({\theta})}{p({D})}
     \text{ . }
 $$

 This is, we update our a-priori knowledge after observing data, i.e. we _learn_ from data.
 The computation required for the Bayesian update is usually intractable, especially when dealing with non-trivial network architectures.
 Therefore, the posterior $p({\theta}|{D})$ is approximated with an easy-to-evaluate variational distribution $q_{\phi}(\theta)$, parametrized by $\phi$.
 Again, independent Normal distributions are typically used for each weight.
 Hence, the parameters $\phi$ contain all mean and variance parameters $\mu, \sigma$ of those normal distributions.
 The optimization goal is then to find a distribution $q_{\phi}(\theta)$ that is close to the true posterior.
-One can measure the similarity of two distributions via the KL-divergence.
+One way of assessing this closeness is the KL-divergence, a method used widely in practice for measuring the similarity of two distributions.

 ## Evidence lower bound